-4.2 We will be providing timed check-in slots before the start of the Occupancy Period and you must try to keep your check-in appointment.
+4.2 We will be providing timed arrival slots and you must try to keep your arrival appointment.
 If you arrive at any other time, and we are busy, you may have to wait before we can check you in.
-If your check-in appointment is before the first day of your Occupancy Period, you will not be charged rent for the period between checking in and the start of your Occupancy Period.

 4.3 You must have completed all formalities set out in our booking process before moving in, namely:

 4.3.2 accepted your offer of accommodation

 4.3.3 completed our online accommodation induction programme.